 Steady-state, unsteady-state and centrifuge techniques

 Water-oil relative permeability - Quality assessment and control of procedures, raw results and reports - Evaluation and check on numerical techniques used to convert raw data to relative permeability - Relative permeability hysteresis - Selecting, refining and grouping results for simulator input

 Gas-oil relative permeability - Critical gas saturation and retrograde considerations - Gravity drainage and method choice

 Three phase relative permeability - Measurement and modelling techniques - Validation and correlation of results

 Reservoir Characterisation and Residual Saturations

-Geological, petrophysical and upscaled rock type for relative permeability assignment
+Geological, petrophysical and upscaled rock types for relative permeability assignment

 Heterogeneity grouping of residual saturations and recovery efficiency